srp8/MIST4610-Project2-Group2/README.md

 ## Questions:
 The 2 questions the team generated and why they are interesting and important:

+### Question 1:
 Is there a notable geographic pattern or concentration for missing persons cases in the U.S.?
+<img width="800" alt="mist_proj2a" src="https://github.com/user-attachments/assets/ff7760fe-11bd-4448-9f2b-606285ff3515" />

+### Question 2:
 Are there demographic factors significantly correlated with longer periods of individuals remaining unidentified or missing?

-<img width="800" alt="mist_proj2a" src="https://github.com/user-attachments/assets/ff7760fe-11bd-4448-9f2b-606285ff3515" />

 ## Manipulatons:
 The manipulations applied to the data set as part of the analysis: